Higher-Education CollaBorations

 For the Fashion & Nature seminar in September 2025, Karina Kallio and I facilitated a workshop, taking researchers through various nature-based, embodiment, experiential practices.
 This was part of the University of Technology’s higher degree research seminar, with the aim to introduce Australia-wide researchers to diverse ways of engaging with fashion, nature and sustainability, organised and ran by Professor Kate Fletcher & Associate Professor Timo Rissanen.

-You can read more about this here.
+You can read more about what took place here.

 In 2023-2024, I conducted various workshops at the University of Technology Sydney, as part of my doctoral research, introducing fashion and textiles students, researchers and educators to various methods I had created to get them engaging these concepts through a diverse lens.
 Utilising mindfulness, relational and place-based practices, witnessing & sharing, embodiment practices and visioning, participants were taken out of their usual contexts to explore different possibilities.